bolinocroustibat/animated-background/README.md

 Place your images in the `images` folder.
 Prefer very small GIF or PNG image files.

 Configuration is to be made in a JSON file following the example config file `config.json` with the right paths to your images.
-The configuration file needs to be called from the HTML page after JQuery and Velocity:
+The configuration file needs to be called from the HTML page after Velocity is called:

 ```html
 <script src="config.js"></script>